spierala/blog-posts/signal-input-ngmodel.md

 In the template we can mutate the raw object as we always did.

 PROs
-- The template is identical to our original old-school form component which used an classic Angular @Input
+- The template is identical to our original old-school form component which used a classic Angular @Input
 - We officially mutate a raw object (we do not bypass Signal APIs, we do not mutate the read-only Signal Input state).

 CONs